zudi-lin/pytorch_connectomics/docs/source/notes/config.rst

 configuration system for research.
 In addition to the general tasks, that access and update a config, we provide the following extra
 functionalities:

-#.The config have ``_C.key:value``  field, which will use a pre-defined config first.
+#.
+The config have ``_C.key:value``  field, which will use a pre-defined config first.
 Values in the pre-defined config will
 be overwritten in sub-configs, if there are any according to requirements.
 We provided several base configs for standard model architectures as ``task.yaml`` files.